CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **Usage in NUnit**

-Find MSTest sample codes for using `TestData` instance as test method parameter:
+Find NUnit sample codes for using `TestData` instance as test method parameter:

 ```csharp
 using NUnit.Framework;